 This architecture shows a high-level design for an extension of a SaaS application, built using a Cloud Native approach.
 You can use Oracle Functions as the backend implementation of a REST API, secured by Oracle Identity Cloud Service.

 The implementation is accomplished by making use of the Oracle Cloud Infrastructure API Gateway.
 This solution playbook presents a use case for extending Oracle Fusion Applications Cloud Service, but the same techniques can be used with or without SaaS in the picture.

-- API Gateway can either directly authenticate with Oracle Identity Cloud Service, or, optionally, execute a custom authentication function, which uses Oracle Cloud Infrastructure Vault (previously Oracle Cloud Infrastructure Key Management).
+API Gateway can either directly authenticate with Oracle Identity Cloud Service, or, optionally, execute a custom authentication function (not shown in the diagram).

 Before You Begin

 In order to make secured REST API calls from Oracle PaaS to Oracle Fusion Applications Cloud Service, you must configure an integration using Oracle Identity Cloud Service.
 Refer to these solution playbooks with comprehensive instructions for configuring such an integration:

 - Integrate an Oracle SaaS application with Oracle PaaS

 - Access PaaS data from a cloud application using web services

 To use Oracle Functions with Oracle Cloud Infrastructure, you need to set up your environment:

 - Review the Oracle Functions Quick Start Guides to quickly set up a development environment.